 When it comes to skin care, collagen is essential.
-Naturally present in our body, it is a major active ingredient in the fight against aging and the signs of aging.
-But as we get older, its quantity decreases.
+Naturally present in our body, it is a major active ingredient in the fight against the signs of aging.
+But as we get older, unfortunately collagen quantity decreases.
+Today, there are solutions to boost collagen production and effectively reduce the premature aging of our skin, one of them being the Derma Roller.

 What is collagen and what is it for?